jscheid/kite/kite.md

 * A number of basic debugger commands, such as "execute until here", are not yet implemented.

-## REPL Buffer
+## Scratch Buffer

 Sorry, no documentation available yet.
-Use `M-x describe-mode` in a _Kite REPL_ buffer to learn about available key bindings.
+Use `M-x describe-mode` in a _Kite Scratch_ buffer to learn about available key bindings.

 **TODO**:

-* "REPL" is a misnomer since the buffer works more akin to the Emacs `*scratch*` buffer, i.e. it supports a non-linear workflow.
-This mode is currently very experimental.
+* This mode is currently very experimental.

 ## Network Buffer